apollo

 What if I have taken an overdose of Cuga S 50 mg/15 mg Capsule

-Do not take more than the prescribed dose of Cuga S 50 mg/15 mg Capsule as it may cause overdose.
-If you suspect you have taken overdose, please consult a doctor immediately.
+Do not take more than the prescribed dose of Cuga S 50 mg/15 mg Capsule, as it may cause serious side effects or poisoning.
+If you suspect you have taken an overdose, please consult a doctor immediately.

 Drug Warnings